 -

-1 yrFormer Owner's Filing Deadline As the former homeowner, you have until 1 year after the Certificate of Title is recorded to file your claim.
+1 yrFormer Owner's Filing Deadline As the former homeowner, you have until 1 year after the foreclosure sale to file your claim.
 After this, unclaimed funds are turned over to the Florida Department of Financial Services as unclaimed property.

 Even though you technically have up to a year, the sooner you file the better.
 Competing claims, address issues, and court scheduling can all create delays.
 Starting early gives you the best chance of a smooth, fast payout.